-

 The OECD 402 test is essential for several industries subject to strict regulatory requirements:

-• Chemical industry : classification and labeling of substances.
+• Chemical industry : classification and labelling of substances.

-• Biocides and phytosanitary products : registration and placing on the market.
+• Biocides and plant protection products : registration and placing on the market.

-• Cosmetics : ingredient safety assessment (alternative and scientific justification for skin data).
+• Cosmetics : safety assessment of ingredients (alternative and scientific justification for skin data).

-• Pharmaceutical : development and control of new molecules.
+• Pharmaceuticals : development and control of new molecules.

-• Food industry and packaging : verification of auxiliary substances or potential residues.
+• Agri-food and packaging : verification of potential auxiliary substances or residues.

 Regulatory compliance and associated standards